 Lost Dutchman State Park

 Lost Dutchman State Park is located near The Superstition Mountains situated just east of Phoenix.
 This state park sits on 320-acres of land, with 134 camping and RV sites.
-Each site features a grill, picnic table, and firepit.
+Each site features a grill, picnic table, and fire pit.

 Campers enjoy spacious areas to camp and plenty of entertainment options to fill their time.
 Isolated and scenic, Lost Dutchman State Park visitors oftentimes enjoy hiking the mountain and never fail to mention the spectacular views they have from the campgrounds.
-There are a park entrance fee and a photo permit fee that visitors must pay.
+There is a park entrance fee and a photo permit fee that visitors must pay.

 Petrified Forest National Park

-Although Petrified Forest is most known for its petrified logs, the area surprises many visitors due to its abundance of attractions, amazing views, and scenery and things to do.
+Although Petrified Forest is most known for its petrified logs, the area surprises many visitors due to its abundance of attractions, amazing views, scenery and things to do.

 There isn’t a fee to obtain a permit to backcountry/backpack camp in the park.
-Do keep in mind there are no deigned campgrounds within the forest.
+Do keep in mind there are no designated campgrounds within the forest.
 There is little doubt you’ll go home from the Petrified Forest with enchanting memories to share with your friends and family.

 We hope you’ve enjoyed this article about the best camping in Arizona and you’ve found your next camping spot for the trip!